microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

     If neither the :term:`FileSharingUrl` nor the :term:`FileSharingPostMessage` properties are set, the *Share* UI will be hidden in |wac|.

+    .. seealso:: :term:`FileSharingUrl` in the WOPI REST documentation.

 HostEditUrl
     This URL is used by |wac| to navigate between view and edit mode.

+    .. seealso:: :term:`HostEditUrl` in the WOPI REST documentation.

 HostViewUrl
     This URL is used by |wac| to navigate between view and edit mode.

+    .. seealso:: :term:`HostViewUrl` in the WOPI REST documentation.

 SignoutUrl
      If this property is not provided, no sign out UI will be shown in |wac|.

+    .. seealso:: :term:`SignoutUrl` in the WOPI REST documentation.

 CloseButtonClosesWindow
     If set to ``true``, |wac| will close the browser window or tab (``window.top.close``) when the *Close* UI